SkyeX9/Guide-To-Switch-Emulation/README.md

   # NPGames

-  I found a very good guide that can be found [here](https://wiki.no-intro.org/index.php?title=Nintendo_Switch_Dumping_Guide) Sorry just have no Homebrewed Switch to try it atm.
-  When you got the XCI, just do the same as in the Gif Above
+  I found a very good guide that can be found [here](https://wiki.no-intro.org/index.php?title=Nintendo_Switch_Dumping_Guide) When you got the XCI, just do the same as in the Gif Above